Distribute Starter Kits

 Step 2.
 Order literature

 For large-scale special orders, please contact us at [email protected].
 Shipping fees will apply.
 As of Sept.
 1, 2015, we have V-lish booklets in stock, and are printing more copies of Something Better.
 Please follow us on Facebook for updates!

 Step 3.
 Put out the kits, then refresh

 Once you’ve received the brochures from us, it’s time to play the role of delivery driver.
 You can plan a nice route to hit all the places that you’re going to be leaving them with this handy route planner tool.
-We recommend leaving a stack of about 25 brochures in most locations; if you put too many out, they may get thrown away.
-After putting out your brochures, you’ll want to drive around and refresh them about once a month (more for a coffee shop or natural foods store).
+We recommend leaving a stack of about 25 booklets in most locations; if you put too many out, they may get thrown away.
+After putting out your booklets, you’ll want to drive around and refresh them about once a month (more for a coffee shop or natural foods store).
 Because we don’t want you to get burned out, we recommend limiting yourself to 10 locations, at least for the first couple months.

 For other interesting ways to distribute vegetarian information, click through to page two by using the numbered boxes at the bottom of the page.